 Section ((1104)) 1101.3 of the Uniform Plumbing Code is not adopted and the following is substituted:

 Combining Storm with Sanitary Sewage (UPC ((1104)) 1101.3).
-The sanitary and storm drainage system of a building shall be entirely separate.
+The sanitary and storm drainage systems of a building shall be entirely separate.

-SECTION 156.
+SECTION 159.
 Ordinance 2097, Section 1, as amended, and K.C.C.
 17.04.010 are hereby amended to read as follows:

 The International Fire Code ((2012)) 2018 Edition, together with Appendices B (Fire-flow requirements for buildings) and C (Fire hydrants location and distribution), as published by the International Code Council, as amended in chapter 51-54A WAC, effective February 1, ((2013)) 2021, and referred to in this title as the International Fire Code ("IFC"), together with amendments, additions, and deletions adopted in this chapter by reference, together with King County modifications are adopted as the ((Fire Code of)) King County Fire Code, and referred to in this chapter as "this code."
 Administrative rules may be adopted in accordance with K.C.C. chapter 2.98 to further clarify and implement these code requirements.
 The King County modifications shall be codified in this chapter.

-NEW SECTION.
-SECTION 157.
-There is hereby added to K.C.C. chapter 17.04 a new section to read as follows:

-Section 202 of the International Fire Code is supplemented with the following:

-Definitions (IFC 202.1).
-Definitions.
-The definitions in this section apply throughout this title unless the context clearly requires otherwise.

-A. Critical fire service areas: Areas that provide vital services for the coordination or implementation of fire suppression services, such as fire command centers, fire pump rooms, interior exit stairways, exit passageways, elevator lobbies, standpipe cabinets and sprinkler sectional valve locations, and other areas required by the fire marshal.

-B. Fire marshal: The King County fire marshal as designated in K.C.C.
-2.16.055, or designee.

-C. NFPA: The National Fire Protection Association.

-D. Water main: piping used to deliver water to any fire hydrants or to one or more individual service connections.

-SECTION 158.
+SECTION 160.
 Ordinance 12560, Section 148, as amended, and K.C.C.
 17.04.200 are hereby amended to read as follows: